Parking control alterations

 Examples of these activities include:

-- a removalist requiring access to a property or building so parking is temporarily changed or removed
+• A removalist requiring access to a property or building

-- work/construction zones where traffic flow needs to be managed.
+• Work or construction zones where traffic movement needs to be managed

 Conditions